Trail Running

 • Mental agility – strategy, navigation, tactics and route choice.

-• Wellbeing – exercising in the great outdoors and becoming ‘one with nature’ is very empowering and great for the soul!
+• Wellbeing – exercising in the great outdoors and becoming ‘at one with nature’ is very empowering and great for the soul!

 • New challenges – never kayaked, navigated or mountain biked before?
 What a great place to start.